eliwoodsrapp/BSE-Portfolio/index.md

 <iframe width="967" height="544" src="https://www.youtube.com/embed/r0EVvnOVzFQ?list=PLe-u_DjFx7eujQBN2E6SXTYd1A-A5wa6Z" title="Eli R Demo Night" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Final Milestone
-For my final milestone, I added the camera to the car, and re-programmed the robot for ball tracking.
+For my final milestone, I added the camera to the car, and programmed the robot for ball tracking.
 First, I secured the camera.
 I also secured a portable phone charger to the robot, which had the correct voltage to power the Pi, finally giving my robot mobility.
 Then, I worked on the code.
-Programming was difficult, and I ran into some trouble getting all the code to work.
-Once it worked, I still had to fine-tune the logic, which was just trial and error.
-Once it was all finished though, the robot worked surprisingly well.
+Programming was difficult, and I ran into some trouble getting all the code to work, but I ended up fixing all the issues.
+Once the code worked, I still had to fine-tune the logic, which was just trial and error.
+When it was all finished, the robot worked surprisingly well.

 <iframe width="967" height="544" src="https://www.youtube.com/embed/EPnFZ90-Yls?list=PLe-u_DjFx7eujQBN2E6SXTYd1A-A5wa6Z" title="Eli R Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>